You can learn more by reading through the five points below:

-You will tackle flat, rolling, up and down stretches during your holiday.
+You will tackle flat, rolling, up and down stretches.
 If you are a recreational cyclist who love relaxed rides, we planned itineraries where you can avoid cycling any big hills and medium sized hills as well.

 If you have a a good degree of fitness and if you are a keen climbers looking to cycle challanging routes you could appreciate the stunning views over Lake Maggiore.